 At Slaughter and May we also take a different approach to time; there are no set billing or time targets.
-Some ideas take a matter of seconds but are can save companies millions of pounds a year.
+Some ideas take a matter of seconds but can save companies millions of pounds a year.
 The type of work we do is not always measurable in minutes.
 In this way, our lawyers are free to work collaboratively, sharing expertise and knowledge, so that they can concentrate on what matters most – the quality of the work and client service.

 During the two-year training contract, trainees turn their hand to a broad range of work, taking an active role in four, five or six legal groups while sharing an office with a partner or experienced associate.
 All trainees spend at least two six-month seats in our market leading corporate, commercial and financing groups.
 Subject to gaining some contentious experience, they choose how to spend the remaining time.

 Our overseas offices and close working relationships with market-leading law firms in other jurisdictions mean there are opportunities for trainees to apply for a secondment in their second year.
-Recent secondments have included Amsterdam, Berlin, Brussels, Dubai, Dusseldorf, Frankfurt, Hong Kong, Madrid, Milan, Munich, New York, Oslo, Paris, Singapore, Stockholm, Tokyo and Toronto.
+Recent trainee secondment destinations include Amsterdam, Barcelona, Berlin, Copenhagen, Düsseldorf, Frankfurt, Helsinki, Madrid, Milan, Munich, New York, Oslo, Paris, Singapore, Stockholm, Sydney, Tokyo, Toronto and Washington.

 We have approximately 80 vacancies for trainee solicitors each year.
 Starting salaries begin at £44,000 for the first year of training, and rise to £49,000 in the second year.
 We look for candidates from a diverse range of backgrounds with a high 2:1 at undergraduate level from any university, and take an equal mix of law and non-law graduates.
 We use the Rare Contextual Recruitment System across all our trainee recruitment activity.
 The system helps us to identify high potential candidates by putting applicants’ grades and achievements in the context of their social and educational background.